-Groups Banned by United States Are Headquartered in London
+U.S.-Banned Groups Are Headquartered in London

 Shortly before the Luxor massacre, on Oct.
 8, 1997, the U.S. State Department, in compliance with the Anti-Terrorism Act of 1996, released a list of 30 Foreign Terrorist Organizations (FTOs), banned from operating on U.S. soil.